smarie/python-pytest-pilot/docs/index.md

 You can see that now `test_foo`, that was not marked, was not skipped - as opposed to the previous example of "hard filter".

 ### 7. Misc

+#### Deselecting or skipping

+By default starting in version `0.9.0`, tests that should not run because of a given combination of markers and commandline options are simply deselected.
+This is much faster on large test codebases than marking tests as skipped.

+The legacy mode where tests that should not run appear as "skipped" can be enabled with the new `--pilot-skip` commandline option as shown above.

 #### Knowing the value of the command options inside a test